Skip to main content

 “Greater love has no one than this, that someone lay down his life for his friends.”
 (John 15:13)

 Christ embodies this: “while we were still sinners, Christ died for us” (Romans 5:8).
 The establishment of the New Covenant through His death does not minimize or overshadow what He accomplished; rather, it magnifies the motive.
 The sacrifice is love's necessary outworking—the means by which eternal love enters time, breaks the power of sin, and writes the law on hearts (Jeremiah 31:33; Hebrews 8:10).
-And what sums up his laws but to love him and his family.
+What sums up his laws and knowing Him is but to love him and his family.

 Interlinear insight into Jeremiah 31:31–34 reinforces this: